Budgeting For Beginners: 5 Step Guide

 Needs are the things that you require to survive.
 When deciding, think… “Can I live without this?”
 For me, they included things like rent, utilities, insurance, internet, a car, etc.

 However, some wants can seem like they are needed.
-For instance, you might want more space in your home than is actually necessary.
+For instance, you might want more space in your home than is necessary.
 Or, while you do need clothes, you don’t need to buy new ones every month.

-You can always find ways to cut everyday expenses: Find better deals at cellphone companies, shop around for cheaper car insurance, skip out on that brand new car and find a used one, etc.
+You can always find ways to cut everyday expenses: Find better deals at cellphone companies, shop around for cheaper car insurance, skip out on that brand-new car, and find a used one, etc.

-Calculate the cost of your needs and use the money leftover to figure out which “wants” you can afford.
+Calculate the cost of your needs and use the money left over to figure out which “wants” you can afford.

 Wants are things that you desire but don’t require.
-This includes groceries, getting hair cuts, entertainment, subscription plans, etc.
+This includes groceries, getting haircuts, entertainment, subscription plans, etc.

 Some things don’t fit easily into a category.
 While food is necessary for survival, the specifics of what is bought are easy to adjust.
 Ex: Food and water are needed, but expensive cuts of meat or gallons of juice are not.

+Balance your budget by determining what can be trimmed out.
 I also always put a miscellaneous amount for irregularly bought items.

 And ta-da!
 That is how you create a simple budget.